From the archives: 2003

 My granny tells a story about a gal from these parts.
 They used to call her Moralyzin’ Maggie.
 She surely did like to remind folks of the do’s and don’t’s of everyday life.
 She surely didn’t have many friends.

-Moralyzin' Maggie has come to my mind these past few days since I've been reading the TCS List and a thread there that has me thinking about how kids learn about right and wrong and if that has anything at all to do with finding common preferences (see, I'm getting the TCS lingo down!).
+Moralyzin’ Maggie has come to my mind these past few days since I’ve been reading the Taking Children Seriously List and a thread there that has me thinking about how kids learn about right and wrong and if that has anything at all to do with finding consensual solutions to problems.

 Now, if a one had any question in their mind about whether or not their preference had anything bad in it, Moralyzin’ Maggie would be the first to tell them about it.
 An incident comes to mind, back on one of those hot summer’s days of my misspent youth, when my older brother and his gang of buddies had ridden their bikes down to the bridge over the creek down by the old mill, and were having a fine spittin’ contest over the side of it.
 I was tagging along.

 Maggie was walking her wheezy Pekinese dog along the sidewalk on the other side of the bridge when she noticed the passel of boys spittin’ off the bridge, having a high ole time.
 She marched right over there, dragging that little dog.
 Poor thing, it was trying to catch its breath and get a few yaps in for good measure, as she proceeded to tell those boys in no uncertain terms that the Lord would strike them dead for spitting in the water system that serves our fine town.
 She spoke in stirring tones, of pollution and disease and pestilence and moral decline, her voice ringing in the ears of those boys as they pelted onto their bikes and rode off, hooting over their shoulders.
 I received admonishment over my choice of companions and how that would be my downfall, as I brought up the rear of the retreat.